hstriepe/CapturePlay/MANUAL.md

 ### Audio Stops Working After Changing Video Source

-**Problem**: Audio works initially but stops after switching video devices.
+**Problem**: Audio works initially, but stops after switching video devices.

 **Solution**: This is a known behavior when switching devices.
 The audio manager should automatically reconnect.
 If it doesn't: